evhub/coconut/DOCS.md

 ### MyPy Integration

-Coconut has the ability to integrate with [MyPy](http://mypy-lang.org/) to provide optional static type-checking, including for all Coconut built-ins.
+Coconut has the ability to integrate with [MyPy](http://mypy-lang.org/) to provide optional static type_checking, including for all Coconut built-ins.
 Simply pass `--mypy` to `coconut` to enable MyPy integration, though be careful to pass it only as the last argument, since all arguments after `--mypy` are passed to `mypy`, not Coconut.

 You can also call `mypy` directly on the compiled Coconut if you run `coconut --mypy` at least once and then add `~/.coconut_stubs` to your [`MYPYPATH`](https://mypy.readthedocs.io/en/latest/running_mypy.html#how-imports-are-found).
 To install the stubs without launching the interpreter, you can also run `coconut --mypy install` instead of `coconut --mypy`.